Testimonials And Results8.5/10

 What Is The Bigness Project?

-This is a purely a hypertrophy program for getting as muscular and big as possible.
+The Bigness Project is a purely a hypertrophy program for getting as muscular and big as possible.
 It is not a strength program, but it can also increase strength as a secondary side effect.

 This is because strength is not only the result of an efficient central nervous system and fast twitch fiber activation but also the net result of your muscle cross section area.